 There are a range of different models and options available.
 Canberra providers include:

 - Abbeyfield is a community housing provide that offer assisted independent living for adults with mild intellectual disability.

 - Project Independence in which residents acquire equity in the property.
 The model accomodates up to ten residents living in three separate homes, with accommodation for a live in Resident Coordinator to support residents.

 - Summer Housing tenancies and properties are peppered throughout larger mainstream residential developments and are managed by a community housing organisation.
-An additional apartment on-site accommodates disability support workers to provide tenants with the support they need for an initial period.
+An additional apartment on-site accommodates disability support workers to provide tenants with 24/7 support and the ability to select their providers.

 Homeshare is a way of bringing together two people – both with a set of needs.
 The person with a disability is the householder who needs someone in the home to offer them support (usually around 10 hours per week) and the homesharer is a person without disability who needs somewhere affordable to live.

 Homeshare works on a reciprocal principle – the householder provides reduced rent / no rent accommodation in exchange for the companionship and pre specified support needs provided by the homesharer.

 It’s designed to be a mutually empowering arrangement with both parties being valued for the resources they exchange to meet each other’s needs.